karanAtreya1986/RemWasteAssignment/README.md

 To see the report once it ran: npx playwright show-report

 View the report in your browser.
-Reports are present in the path: allure-report/index.html
+Reports are present in the project in the following path: allure-report/index.html

 ## How to View GitHub Actions Reports